25 Interesting Facts About Belarus

 7. Belarus is known as Europe’s last dictatorship as President Alexander Lukashenko has been in power since 1994, using repression and Russian support to maintain control.

 8. The name of the country is a combination of the Belarusian words “bel” meaning white and “Rus” which is an Old East Slavic ethnic designation.
-The words form the meaning White Rusian or White Ruthenian.
+The words form the meaning White Russian or White Ruthenian.

 9. Belarus bids farewell to winter and welcomes spring with the seven-day Maslenitsa festival where traditional games are played, pancakes are eaten and soldiers demonstrate their strength by smashing flaming bricks with their fists and heads.